EternityForest/KaithemAutomation/help.md

 You must maintain a reference to all widget objects you create to prevent them from being garbage collected.

 Most widget objects will have write(value) and read() functions.
 For example, a calling read() on a slider widget would return whatever slider position the user entered.
-If there are multiple users, all sliders rendered from the same object will move in sync.
+If there are multiple users, all sliders rendered from the same object will move in synch

 ### The Widget() Base Class